 On the other hand, the central part of our Milky Way galaxy is much denser resulting in a continuous neutral-hydrogen spectrum.
-Individual arms can hardly be resolved.
-The region in the direction of the constellation Scutum is moving away from our Solar system resulting in a negative Doppler shift as shown on Figure 18:
+Individual (inner) arms can hardly be resolved.
+Due to the rotation of our galaxy, the region in the direction of the constellation Scutum is moving away from our Solar system resulting in a negative Doppler shift as shown on Figure 18: